harness/terraform-provider-harness/harness/nextgen/docs/RepositoriesApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **AgentRepositoryServiceListRepositories**
-> RepositoriesRepositoryList AgentRepositoryServiceListRepositories(ctx, agentIdentifier, accountIdentifier, optional)
+> RepositoriesRepositoryList AgentRepositoryServiceListRepositories(ctx, agentIdentifier, optional)
 ListRepositories gets a list of all configured repositories

 ListRepositories gets a list of all configured repositories.